 The One Who Was and Is And Is To Come

-We see the river that was "In the Beginning" that ran through the garden from Eden (paradise), and the tree of life flourishing along its banks.
+We see the river that was "In the Beginning" that ran through the garden from Eden, and the tree of life flourishing along its banks.
 We see that He is the one who is, the one who was, and He is the one who is to come.
-And He wishes to dwell (tabernacle) inside of us through His Holy Spirit (the pure living water that comes down from heaven and flows directly from His throne).
-God takes man full circle from the garden of paradise to the new earth and new heaven to live forever in eternal joy with the one who loved him all along.
+And He wishes to dwell or tabernacle inside of us by His Holy Spirit.
+The pure and living water that comes down from heaven and flows directly from His throne.
+God takes man full circle from the garden to the new earth and new heaven to live forever in eternal joy with the one who loved him all along.

-In the evaporation process water is distilled.
+In the evaporation process, water is distilled.
 The impurities are left behind.
-When we come to Yeshua our savior and our source we are resurrected to a new life from a dead one.
-There is more to death than ceasing to exist. death is corruption, a disintegration, it is perpetually moving backwards, to unravel, and decompose.
+When we come to Jesus our savior and our source we are resurrected to a new life from a dead one.
+There is more to death than ceasing to exist. death is corruption, a disintegration, it is perpetually moving backward, deconstructing, and decomposing.

 We are clearly seeing a distinct picture in this Feast and through the processes of creation that everything declares who He is and is testifying of His Will to reveal Himself to us and dwell with us once again.